mobiletest2016/machine-learning-articles/articles/how-to-use-k-fold-cross-validation-with-keras.md

 In this blog post, we looked at the concept of model evaluation: what is it?
 Why would we need it in the first place?
 And how to do so objectively?
 If we can't evaluate models without introducing bias of some sort, there's no point in evaluating at all, is there?

 We introduced simple hold-out splits for this purpose, and showed that while they are efficient in terms of the required computational resources, they are also naïve.
-K-fold Cross Validation is \[latex\]K\[/latex\] times more expensive, but can produce significantly better estimates because it trains the models for \[latex\]K\[/latex\] times, each time with a different train/test split.
+K-fold Cross Validation is $K$ times more expensive, but can produce significantly better estimates because it trains the models for $K$ times, each time with a different train/test split.

 To illustrate this further, we provided an example implementation for the Keras deep learning framework using TensorFlow 2.0.
 Using a Convolutional Neural Network for CIFAR-10 classification, we generated evaluations that performed in the range of 60-70% accuracies.